petermr/pygetpapers/LOG.md

 ## Latest Updates

+### 2024-07-08: Clarified bioRxiv/medRxiv Query Support Limitations
+- **Clarified bioRxiv/medRxiv API limitations**: Updated the Streamlit UI to clearly explain that while bioRxiv/medRxiv websites support text queries, pygetpapers' API implementation only supports date-based searches
+- **Improved user guidance**: Added clear messaging that directs users to use the 'Rxivist' repository for text-based searches of bioRxiv/medRxiv content
+- **Date-only search interface**: When bioRxiv or medRxiv is selected, the UI shows a date range interface with disabled query input
+- **Proper validation**: Maintained validation to ensure date ranges are provided for bioRxiv/medRXiv and queries are not allowed
+- **Command building fix**: Maintained command generation that excludes query parameters for bioRXiv/medRXiv and includes date parameters
+- **Advanced Query Builder protection**: Maintained repository selection and warnings to prevent users from building queries for bioRxiv/medRxiv in the Advanced Query Builder
+- **Cross-version support**: Applied clarifications to both main and no-dependencies Streamlit apps
+- **Error prevention**: Prevents the "WARNING: *rxiv doesnt support giving a query" error by not sending queries to these APIs

 ### 2024-07-08: Enhanced Visual Directory Tree File Browser
 - **Visual directory tree interface**: New clickable directory navigation system that allows users to browse directories without typing paths
 - **Quick access buttons**: One-click access to Home Directory, Current Directory, Desktop, and Documents